z-esmaily/Eyeglasses_Removal/README.md

 ![Post-processing of eyeglasses mask images_for github](https://github.com/user-attachments/assets/a738923c-7ff6-462b-aa94-42aebf86f7a3)

 ## Quick Usage
-1. Prerequisites:
+### 1. Prerequisites:

-Download the pre-trained model from the [original refrence](https://drive.google.com/file/d/1Ea8Swdajz2J5VOkaXIw_-pVJk9EWYrpx/view?usp=sharing) and place it in the "take-off-eyeglasses/ckpt" directory.
+Download the pre-trained model from the [original source google drive](https://drive.google.com/file/d/1Ea8Swdajz2J5VOkaXIw_-pVJk9EWYrpx/view?usp=sharing) and place it in the "take-off-eyeglasses/ckpt" directory.
 Download the pre-trained Pix2Pix model we provide for mask completion [here](https://drive.google.com/file/d/1U-hanxKcG-chfUzxQV3G_Q7IBbNlHga3/view?usp=sharing) and place it in the "PIX2PIX/log" directory.

-2. Running the Code:
+### 2. Running the Code:

 Place your input images with eyeglasses in the "TestDataAndResults/with_glasses" folder.
 Navigate to the "take-off-eyeglasses" folder and run the following notebook:

 	simple_take-off-eyeglasses.ipynb.

-This notebook utilizes the pre-trained model from the [original repository](https://github.com/StoryMY/take-off-eyeglasses) to remove eyeglasses initially.
+This notebook utilizes the pre-trained model from the original source to remove eyeglasses initially.
 Our contributions come into play next:

 Mask Completion: We perform mask completion using the Pix2Pix model we provide, refining the initial mask prediction results.

 Post-Processing: We apply additional post-processing steps to further enhance the final image quality.

-3. Optional Arguments (in simple_take-off-eyeglasses.ipynb):
+### 3. Optional Arguments (in simple_take-off-eyeglasses.ipynb):

 By default, both mask completion and post-processing are active.
 You can adjust these functionalities using the following arguments: